0-ali/twitter-card-backdoor/README.md

 #### Step 5: Share it on twitter:
-When the embedded video is begin played you might received the viewer(s) IP (I suggest to use request logger) .
+When the embedded video is played you might received the viewer(s) IP (I suggest to use a request logger) .

 ![F156990](https://cdn.rawgit.com/xc0d3rz/Abstract-jekyll/c690ee51/img/Screenshot_at_2017-02-02_23_52_28.png)

 ### PoC Video

-I've take a video for PoC, Testing the vulnerability on a Virtual Machine running on WINXP SP2.(**Computer B**) The source code of tw.html page:
+I made a video as a proof of concept, testing the vulnerability on a Virtual Machine running on WINXP SP2.(**Computer B**) The source code of tw.html page:

 ```html